Drag-NDrop/OCIScripts/README.md

 Made to keep OCI from deleting my ForeverFree tier instance

 Latest news:
 I am currently researching better options, for current and future users of this repository.
 I want the processing power we waste, to matter.
-I no longer see this project as a viable path.
+I no longer see the current solution this project offers, as a viable path.
 And i want to avoid Oracle saying "This is why we cannot have nice free things".

 Along for the ride, is CodyCody31, and a few bright minds from the Folding@Home community.
 The research right now, has led us to the BOINC project, which many legit actors seems to use, when they have a need to tap into volunteer processing power.
 The main objective right now, is to find a BOINC project, which has small size Work Units, and enough work for all of us.
 Thanks to SSB22, from the Issues-section and Zeke from Folding@Home and especially CodyCody31, for helping guiding this project.